alangrainger/obsidian-google-photos/README.md

 If you want to style or hide the title, the CSS class is `.google-photos-album-title`

+Points of note:

+- It shows only your most recently used albums.
+This should be enough to get started, and I hope to update it in the future so it can fetch more of that list.
+- Clicking on the photos doesn’t do anything.
+I’d be interested to hear feedback on what it _should_ do, in an ideal world.
+Please [join the conversation here](https://github.com/alangrainger/obsidian-google-photos/issues/5).

 ## Codeblocks

 You can use codeblocks to insert galleries of photos: